One of the cutest and most popular rabbits

 5 Mini Lop Facts

-- Breeders created Mini Lops by breeding German Big Lops with small Chinchilla rabbits.
+- Breeders created this small rabbit by breeding German Big Lops with small Chinchilla rabbits.

-- In German, the Mini Lop goes by the name Klein Widder, which translates to “little ram.”
+- In Germany, this little rabbit goes by the name Klein Widder, which translates to “little ram.”

-- Mini Lops originally came in Agouti and white but are now available in a variety of colors.
+- They originally came in Agouti and white but are now available in a variety of colors.

-- Despite their name, Mini Lops aren’t classified as dwarf rabbits due to their medium-sized, powerful bodies.
+- Despite their name, they aren’t classified as dwarf rabbits due to their medium-sized, powerful bodies.

-- Over the years, different breeding clubs and prominent breeders invented unique nicknames for the Mini Lop, including “Monarch of the Fancy,” “Lop of Excellence,” and “basketball with a head.”
+- Over the years, different breeding clubs and prominent breeders invented unique nicknames for them, including “Monarch of the Fancy,” “Lop of Excellence,” and “basketball with a head.”

 The Mini Lop’s scientific name is Oryctolagus cuniculus, which it shares with all 305 known domestic rabbit breeds.
 In Ancient Greek, oryktos translates to “dug up,” while lagos means “hare.”
 As for cuniculus, the word is used interchangeably in Latin to mean both “burrow” and “rabbit.”
 The reason for this shared name stems from the fact that all domestic rabbits have the same wild ancestor – the European rabbit.
 Meanwhile, the Mini Lop’s common name stems from its lop ears and relatively small size (compared to other lop rabbits).
 It is not to be confused with the English breed – the Miniature Lop – which goes by the same name but grows significantly smaller.

-Traditionally speaking, Mini Lops featured both Agouti (meaning alternating bands of different colors) and white colors.
+Traditionally, Mini Lops featured both Agouti (alternating bands of different colors) and white colors.
 However, years of breeding led to them coming in a wide range of colors, including chinchilla, chestnut Agouti, black, opal, white, chocolate, lilac, and orange.
-In shows, judges divide Mini Lops into solids and brokens based on their color patterns.
-Mini Lop fur grows thick but not overly long and gives off a glossy, lustrous sheen.
+In shows, judges divide these lops into solids and brokens based on their color patterns.
+Their fur grows thick but not overly long and gives off a glossy, lustrous sheen.

 Aside from its well-rounded frame, the Mini Lop’s other most noticeable feature is its adorable lop ears.
 Unlike erect ears, which stand up or to the sides of the head, lop ears hang down.
 In shows, an ideal Mini Lop’s ears tend to hang about 0.75 to 1 inch below the jaw.